byteface/pypals/README.md

 while a pypal is running you can pass it the following commands as shortcuts

-- r - re-run previous command. (i.e. after editing the python file)
-- h - history
+r - re-run previous command. (i.e. after editing the python file) h - history q - quit

 ## Notes
 https://medium.com/@joel.barmettler/how-to-upload-your-python-package-to-pypi-65edc5fe9c56